Distance Education Faculty Spotlights

 Assistant Professor in Animal Health and Behavior

-Dr. Kristyn Vitale is Assistant Professor in Animal Health and Behavior at Unity College.
+Dr. Kristyn Vitale is Assistant Professor in Animal Health and Behavior at Unity Environmental University.

 Dr. Vitale’s areas of specialization are animal behavior, animal cognition, and human-animal interaction.
 Her research focuses specifically on domestic cat behavior and the cat-human relationship.